 A brutally honest, unbiased review of Ruggable rugs, its pros/cons to consider, if it’s worth the money, and my top favorite styles.

-Crushed up Goldfish, milk spills, doggie hair, toddler accidents, you name it.
-We got a Ruggable rug 2 months ago and treated it as our own personal crash dummy.
+Crushed up Goldfish, milk spills, doggie hair, muddy footprints, toddler accidents, you name it.
+We got a Ruggable rug over 2 years ago and treated it as our own personal crash dummy.

-Consider me Julie Andrews singing from the mountaintop now because I LOVE THIS RUG!
+Consider me Julie Andrews singing from the mountaintop now because I LOVE THESE RUGS!

 There are some pros and cons though, so hang tight for a sec.

-If you haven’t heard of Ruggable rugs, they are rugs that are machine washable.
+If you haven’t heard of Ruggable rugs, they are machine washable rugs.
 (And all the moms everywhere said “Hallelujah!”)

-(And P.S. if you want to know more about our breakfast nook makeover, you can see it here from last summer.)
+(By the way, if you want to know more about our old breakfast nook makeover where we originally used our first Ruggable rug 2 years ago, you can see it here.)

 Here we go…

-I was able to wash (on cold) and dry (on low) my rug cover completely in less than 2 hours.
+I was able to easily fit it into my machine to wash (on cold) and dry (on low) my rug cover completely in less than 3 hours.

 - The covers are interchangeable, so if you ever want to change the look and get a new cover, you can still use the existing pad.